null

 What are centipedes?

 The United States has a wide array of centipedes.
-The Cryptopid centipede is common along the west coast while the Florida blue centipede is an aggressive species found in the southern U.S. The North American, or giant desert centipede, common in the arid southwest, is likely the largest centipede in the U.S. and can reach up to 8 inches long.
+The Cryptopid centipede is common along the west coast, while the Florida blue centipede is an aggressive species found in the southern U.S. The North American, or giant desert centipede, common in the arid southwest, is likely the largest centipede in the U.S. and can reach up to 8 inches long.
 You'll find the bark centipede searching tree bark for its next meal throughout the central and eastern U.S. Perhaps the most common species of centipede in the United States is the house centipede.
 Unlike other centipedes, they are typically found indoors.

 What are house centipedes?

 House centipedes are usually 1 to 1½ inches long.
-They are greyish yellow with three dark stripes running the length of their back.
+They are grayish yellow with three dark stripes running the length of their back.
 Their body has 15 segments, each with a pair of long legs banded with white.

 What do house centipedes eat?